 - Hydrate: Bust out the vaporizer and drink plenty of liquids to help keep dry skin in check, and avoid super hot showers, which can dry out the skin even further.

 - Turbocharge your moisturizer: Obviously, you're going to want to moisturize dry, cracked skin.
-But take it a step above, and instead of using a plain balm or cream, choose a hydrating product with good-for-your skin ingredients, like Bliss Problem Salved ($9 to $31), which contains tea tree oil and ginger extract, an anti-irritant.
-Also try Palmer's Lil' Face Butter Stick ($4) or even ChapStick Skin Protectant Lip Balm ($2), which contains aloe and vitamin E.
+But take it a step above, and instead of using a plain balm or cream.
+A hydrating product with good-for-your skin ingredients, like Cosmos Everywhere Salve ($22), contains olive oil and beeswax.
+Also try Palmer's Cocoa Butter Swivel Stick.

 - Oil up: Mix an oil into an unscented moisturizer and apply to treat.
 Vitamin E oil can help strengthen the skin's barrier function, while eucalyptus oil can help relieve congestion.

-- And if need be: While it's difficult to cover up dry, flaky skin, there are ways you can take the redness down.
+- If you need to cover it up: While it's difficult to cover up dry, flaky skin, there are ways you can take the redness down.
 A bit of green concealer to counteract the red tones, followed by a creamy concealer or foundation, can provide a temporary fix.